expandrew/media-cube/README.md

 sudo systemctl enable spotifyd sudo systemctl start spotifyd

-# Connect to MediaCube on Spotify Connect and music should be playing
+# Connect to Media Cube on Spotify Connect and music should be playing
 ```

 ---